MLB: Harper’s Mike Trout Talk Leads To Tampering Call

 This appeared to have been the last straw for Trout’s current team, the Los Angeles Angels of Anaheim.
 The Angels have contacted the Major League Baseball league office, alleging a possible violation of league tampering rules, per The Los Angeles Times.

-“We’ve been in touch with MLB and we have no further comment at this time,” Angels general manager Billy Epper told the newspaper.
+“We’ve been in touch with MLB and we have no further comment at this time,” Angels general manager Billy Eppler told the newspaper.

 The #Angels have contacted MLB regarding Bryce Harper’s recruitment of Mike Trout, a possible violation of tampering rules . https://t.co/xfFEmr99YQ